Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 • Earthworm Foundation

-• Solidaridad Network
+• Solidaridad

 • B Corp

-• CECODES (Colombian chapter of the WBCSD)
+• CECODES (Colombian Chapter of the WBCSD)

-• Bogota Chamber of Commerce
+• Bogotá Chamber of Commerce.

 Planet